 - The second advantage is because there is no guess work as to when your chicken is done!
 Roasting a chicken in the oven can have so many variants, and if you leave it in too long it will be dry.
-But in the Instant Pot it will most definitely be done at the time it states on the recipe.
+But in the Instant Pot, that is much less of a worry.

 - And third, the chicken is SO JUICY and fall-off-the-bone tender.
 Hands down a chicken that is cooked in the Instant Pot is way more tender and juicy than one that is brined and roasted in the oven, because that is what makes cooking in a pressure cooker so magical.

 How do I cook a whole chicken in the Instant Pot?

 Here is an overview of the steps needed to cook the chicken.
 Find the full recipe below!

 And the best part is, it’s so easy to do!

 - Add onion and remaining seasoning to chicken

 - Place trivet inside of the Instant Pot with chicken broth